Market update. Trump pulls stunts. The elephant grunts. Canada confronts

 “Living next to you is in some ways like sleeping with an elephant.
-No matter how friendly and even-tempered is the beast, if I can call it that, one is affected by every twitch and grunt.”
+No matter how friendly and even-tempered is the beast if I can call it that, one is affected by every twitch and grunt.”
 A generation ago, Prime Minister Pierre Trudeau once famously said these words of the USA.
-For his son, our own PM Justin Trudeau, along with plenty of investors, the elephant’s behaviour may be causing some sleepless nights.
+For his son, our own PM Justin Trudeau, along with plenty of investors, the elephant’s behavior may be causing some sleepless nights.

-This month, the Trump administration in the USA kicked off a trade war and possibly even an end to the NAFTA pact between Canada, the USA and Mexico.
+This month, the Trump administration in the USA kicked off a trade war and possibly even an end to the NAFTA pact between Canada, the USA, and Mexico.
 Much of this may have been baked into the cake already in May.
 That seems very much to be the case among our investors.
 When we sent out a brief message to update them amid a bout of temporary volatility, the prevailing sentiment can be summed up thusly: “I’m not worried.
 I know you’re handling it.”

 We’re happy to say that this trust is warranted.
 As you will see, our own portfolios’ performance was quite positive.
 For instance, our Aggressive ETF was up about 1.5 percent for the month of May.
 That’s thanks to lower volatility overall, a resurgence by Silicon Valley’s tech titans and other signs of a healthy economy.

 What does all this mean for your investments?

 Clients enjoyed higher returns than last month in May.

 ETF Safety Portfolio was up 0.54% in May.
 It’s up 2.89% for the past year.